joshhunt/season-pass-extension/README.md

 ## Permissions

-**This browser extension requests permission to view and modify all data on bungie.net**, and needs this to operate.
+This browser extension requires permission to view and modify all data on bungie.net.
 It only uses these permissions to do the bare minumum functionality that's expected of this extension.
 This extension uses no analytics, tracking, reporting or telemetry.
+No data leaves this extension.

 Because Bungie.net login happens on the Playstation/Xbox/Steam/etc websites, and this extension [requests permisision to _bungie.net only_](https://github.com/joshhunt/season-pass-extension/blob/v1.0.0/public/manifest.json#L34), **this extension _does not_ have the ability to see your passwords for those sites.**